juanfernandes/juanfernandes-uk/src/notes/monthly-notes-november-2022.md

 layout: layouts/post.njk
 postImage: v1579162295/trianglify.png
 title: 'Monthly Notes: November 2022'
-description: "Very slow month which is normal as we approach Christmas.
+description: A very slow month, which is normal as we approach Christmas.
 I turned 41 this month.
-Also, some personal stuff has happened and I'm not ready to talk about yet, but its why this post is so late."
+Also, some personal stuff has happened, and I'm not ready to talk about yet, but It's why this post is so late.
 keywords:
   - listening
   - watching